 1.1 In response to Extreme Environmental Conditions, UBC may cancel, curtail, or reschedule in-person Learning Activities as well as other operations that would otherwise have been scheduled to take place on Campus.
-Decisions regarding Learning Activities and other operations will be made by the Principal and Deputy Vice-Chancellor (UBC Okanagan) or the Provost and Vice-President, Academic (UBC Vancouver), as applicable, or their delegates, and decisions regarding other operations will be made by the Principal and Deputy Vice-Chancellor (UBC Okanagan)'s delegates with respect to the UBC Okanagan Campus and by the President or the President, as applicable, or their's delegates with respect to the UBC Point Grey Campus.
+Decisions regarding Learning Activities and other operations will be made by the Principal and Deputy Vice-Chancellor (UBC Okanagan) or the Provost and Vice-President, Academic (UBC Vancouver), as applicable, or their delegates, and decisions regarding other operations will be made by the Principal and Deputy the Principal and Deputy Vice-Chancellor (UBC Okanagan)'s delegates with respect to the UBC Okanagan Campus and by the President, or their section of the President, or their's delegates with respect to the UBC Point Grey Campus.